Are you looking for the best analytics solutions for your WordPress website?

-Website analytics help you get detailed insights on your website visitors.
+Website analytics help you get detailed insights into your website visitors.
 Here are just a few things you can learn from your website analytics:

-- Number of visitors coming to your website.
+- The number of visitors coming to your website.

-- What users do when they are on your website.
+- What do users do when they are on your website?

-A good WordPress analytics solution presents all this data in an easy to understand report.
-This enables you to make informed decisions about your website, which ultimately helps you get more traffic, customers, and sales.
+A good WordPress analytics solution presents all this data in an easy-to-understand report.
+This enables you to make informed decisions about your website, which ultimately helps you get more traffic, customers, conversions, and sales.

 That being said, let’s take a look at the best analytics solutions for WordPress.

-It also comes with eCommerce tracking which makes it super easy to track WooCommerce users in Google Analytics.
-You can also use this data to reduce cart abandonment on your website.
+It also offers addons that help you get more insights about your visitors.
+For example, it comes with enhanced eCommerce tracking, which makes it super easy to track WooCommerce users in Google Analytics.
+You can also use this Google Analytics data to reduce cart abandonment on your website.

-Heap is a powerful website analytics tool that allows you to codelessly capture data for every click, tap, change, swipe, and pageview.
+Heap is a powerful WordPress analytics tool that allows you to codelessly capture data for every click, tap, change, swipe, and page view.